-The proper solution involved God’s own son, Jesus, sacrificing himself after having lived a perfect life.
+The proper solution involved God’s own son, Yeshua, sacrificing himself after having lived a perfect life.

 That also had to be done at a particular time.
 2,000 years ago, 4,000 years after Adam sinned.

 I don’t know why it had to wait so long, but clearly it did.
-Part of the plan involved God giving us “The Law” and giving us time to prove that we couldn’t obey it.
-Then Jesus did what nobody else could do.
+Part of the plan involved God giving us “The Law”, and giving us time to prove that we couldn’t obey it.
+Then Yeshua did what nobody else could do.
 (He fulfilled the Law).

 And the next stage of the solution is about to happen.
 Perhaps even this year.